-17. Aggregate Levy Provision
+19. Aggregate Levy Provision

-The Company's subsidiary Omagh Minerals Limited was unsuccessful in respect of its aggregates levy appeal.
-As a result Omagh Minerals will now have to pay an aggregates levy plus interest and a penalty which has been accounted for as an aggregate levy in the current year consolidated financial statements.
+The Company's subsidiary Omagh was unsuccessful in respect of its aggregates levy appeal.
+As a result Omagh Minerals will now have to pay an aggregates levy plus interest and a penalty which has been accounted for as an aggregate levy in the prior year consolidated financial statements.

-18. Taxation
+20. Taxation